-Safeguard against extraneous light and flame simulation are considered to have been achieved when its signal initiates safety lock-out.
+Safeguard against extraneous light and flame simulation are considered to have been achieved when its signal initiates safety shut down followed by a lock-out.
 Verification is carried out over a given period, stated by the manufacturer.
 This period shall not, however, be less than 5 s.
-Safety lock-out shall then occur not later than 60 s after the starting of the burner control unit.
+Lock-out shall then occur not later than 60 s after the starting of the burner control unit.

-The circuitry and the construction of the system shall be such that they meet the requirements of clause 7 and shall be appraised according to the requirements of 9.1.2, and 9.1.3 and 9.1.6 or 9.1.4, and 9.1.5 and 9.1.5.
+The circuitry and the construction of the system shall be such that they meet the requirements of Clause 7 and shall be appraised according to the requirements of 9.1.2, 9.1.3 and 9.1.6 or 9.1.4, 9.1.5 and 9.1.6.